formkit/docs-content/essentials/inputs.md

 ## Validation

-We’ll discuss validation in more detail on its [own documentation page](/essentials/validation) — but suffice to say adding validation rules to inputs in FormKit is as easy as adding the `validation` prop.
+We discuss validation in more detail on its [own documentation page](/essentials/validation) — but suffice to say adding validation rules to inputs in FormKit is as easy as adding the `validation` prop:

 <example
   name="Simple validation"